8 Things To Do In Copenhagen During Christmas

 Get goosebumps at Christmas concerts in a classic church

 There are several Christmas concerts taking place all over Copenhagen and we recommend to book your tickets now.
 They are really popular and why shouldn’t they be?
 There is just something incredibly magical over classical music during the holiday season especially when performed in the right atmosphere.
-The two most popular concerts tend to be the classical Christmas concert Händels Messias performed in Holmens Kirke on the 19th, 21st and 22nd of December and Concerto Copenhagen with classical Christmas music in the Trinitatis Church on the 20th of December.
+The two most popular concerts tend to be the classical Christmas concert Händels Messias performed in Holmens Kirke on the 19th, 21st and 22nd of December, and the classical Christmas concerts in the Trinitatis Church on the 2nd, 9th and 16th of December.
 But there are concerts all over – some of them are free and some of them are paid, so remember to check the churches when you walk on by.

 Indulge in a Danish Christmas lunch